aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Flip.md

 # Flip

-Toggle or set the flip state of an [entity](../../../Data%20format/Entity.md) or the party.
+Toggle or set the flip state of an [Entity data](../../../TextAsset%20Data/Entity%20data.md) or the party.

 ## Syntax